GitBrincie212/Apel-Mod/docs/Interceptors In Depth.md

 # Introduction
-As you may read from [Getting Started](Getting%20Started.md) which it is reccomended, you read as it explains the basics of interceptors.
+As you may read from [Getting Started](Getting%20Started.md) which it is recommended, you read as it explains the basics of interceptors.
 You are aware of the interceptor system and its API.
 This system is used for executing code in an object (either a path animator or particle object) which allows for setting the parameters of the object during its drawing and other stuff.
 In this document, we will explore more in-depth how they work under the hood and both the perspectives on